Introduction

 Pinning a new element

-- pliers (set)
+- Pliers (set)

-- Screw terminal (set)
+- Screw clamp (set)

 - Self-tapping screws